In Egypt's election, turnout provides the only suspense

 Never miss a local story.

-The government nevertheless hopes that sizable turnout among the country's nearly 60 million eligible voters will lend legitimacy to the vote, and is giving Egyptians three days to cast their ballots, starting Monday.

-"This election has a distinct populist dimension," said Ziad Akl, a senior researcher at the Al-Ahram Center for Political and Strategic Studies.
-"The result of the election is already known, so a high turnout is the real prize here, which the regime will capitalize on."
+"The result of the election is already known, so a high turnout is the real prize here, which the regime will capitalize on," said Ziad Akl, a senior researcher at the Al-Ahram Center for Political and Strategic Studies.

 Many Egyptians welcomed the overthrow of Mohammed Morsi and the crackdown on his Muslim Brotherhood group and for a time el-Sissi enjoyed a wave of popular support bordering on hysteria, with downtown shops selling chocolates with his portrait on them.